Snam signs deal to study Spain-Italy gas pipeline - NewsBreak

 Snam signs deal to study Spain-Italy gas pipeline

-MILAN, May 12 (Reuters) - Italian gas group Snam (SRG.MI) has agreed with Spain's Enagas (ENAG.MC) to explore the construction of an offshore pipeline between the two countries, as Europe scrambles to diversify its energy supply mix and wean itself off Russian gas.
+MILAN (Reuters) -Italian gas group Snam has agreed with Spain’s Enagas to explore the construction of an offshore pipeline between the two countries, as Europe scrambles to diversify its energy supply mix and wean itself off Russian gas.

 Spain has the largest capacity in Europe to regasify imported liquefied natural gas (LNG) from suppliers such as the United States, but transporting gas into Europe across the Pyrenees has been a problem.